Start Developing with TypeDB

-What is a Grakn Client?
+What is a TypeDB Client?

-A session is responsible for connecting our application to a particular database.
+A session holds a connection to a particular database.
 This connection then allows opening transactions to carry out queries.
-We can think of a session as a two-way long-lasting tunnel that connects our application to a particular database on the Grakn server.

-Queries that return answers, such as match, return them as Futures, Streams or iterators depending on the language.
+Queries that return answers, such as match, return them as Futures, Streams or Iterators depending on the language.
 These can then be awaited, or iterated, to retrieve the answers as they are computed.

 Depending on the type of the query carried out by a transaction, we retrieve different forms of answers.
 These answers, regardless of their type, all contain concepts.
 We can then use the methods introduced by the Concept API to obtain more information about the retrieved concept and its surroundings.
 Furthermore, the Concept API allows us to traverse the neighbours of a specific concept instance to obtain more insights.